Training-and-Placement-Cell-NIT-Patna/tnpcell-portal/Contribution-guide.md

 - Make a new branch for every new bug fixing or feature.
 - Your local master || main branch should always be updated with the remote's main branch
 - Never make a pull request in the master branch, use test branch for it.
-- Pull request must have a detailed description about its intent you can find a template at **pull_request_template.md**.
+- Pull request must have a detailed description about its intent.
 - The commits' messages and pull requests titles must be clear about the purpose they serve.
 - Watch the official repository so you will be informed about every actions there.